 Each passing minute that someone is suffering cardiac arrest, the chances of survival drop by 7-10%.
 That’s why an emergency response organization’s success is directly tied to response times.
 When it’s a life-or-death situation, slow response isn’t an option.

 When medical emergencies strike, having the right equipment on scene is crucial for stabilizing those whose health is in jeopardy.
-Our drones can be used to successfully deliver Naloxone, AEDs, EpiPens, and much more in order to help save lives.
+Our first responder drones can be used to successfully deliver Naloxone, AEDs, EpiPens, and much more in order to help save lives.

 QALY (quality-adjusted life-year) is an economic measurement to assess the value of medical interventions.
 The lower the QALY cost, the more financially effective that medical intervention is.